DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 match (i.e., value and suit), it's a Critical Success.
 If the card drawn is within the DR and matches the suit or color (i.e., red/black), it is either a Suited or Color Success.
-If there is a suit or color match outside the DR after the modifier has been applied, this is a Suited or Color Fail.
+If there is a suit or color match outside the DR after the modifier has been applied, this is a Suited or Color Miss.
 Suit and Color will only matter under specific circumstances, for certain character Powers, gear types or Enemy defenses.
 There is no critical failure in Deck of Adventures.